whage/thesis/thesis.md

 **TODO: a chapter for each language**

 - assembly
-    - explain the advantages/motivation of not having a type system!
+    - explain the advantages/motivation of not having a type system! **TODO: are there?**
 - javascript
 - python
 - C / C++